Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 ![celebrate](images/gatsby-navbar/celebrate.jpg)

 ## Let's add some styling
 Aside from making it responsive, it is time to use the good stuff that comes with Styled components.
+In our case, we'll use props to determine which styles should be active.

 #### Final Logo
 We've added a wrapper to enclose our image.
 You'd most likely use it to take us to our homepage so we'll make treat our wrapper as a link.